 Are you at risk for a silent heart attack?

 Athletes sometimes motivate themselves to push past the aches and ignore the hurt with a “no pain, no gain” attitude.
-But a recent study that links high tolerance for pain and heart attack risk suggests you should do just the opposite.
+But one study that links high tolerance for pain and heart attack risk suggests you should do just the opposite.

 In fact, the study, out of the University of Tromso, Norway, found that an individual’s higher tolerance for pain was linked to a loss of necessary sensitivity, leading to so-called silent heart attacks, where there are no obvious symptoms.